Coder-RD/SQL-Challenge/README.md

 ### 💡 Key Concept

-The **Weather Observation Station 14** challenge focuses on finding the greatest value of `LAT_N` from the `STATION` table that satisfies the required condition.

-The resulting value is rounded to the required decimal places.
+The **Weather Observation Station 14** challenge focuses on finding the greatest value of `LAT_N` from the `STATION` table that satisfies the required condition and rounding the result to the required decimal places.

 ### 🎯 Learning Outcome